The Relative Performance of the Economy under the Presidents of the United States from 1900 to 2025

 The Consumer Price Index (CPI) is a weighted measure of the cost of a bundle of things the average household buys.
 In theory it is the cost at a point in time and what we call a stock variable.2 Tax rates, interest rates, home values and the price of gold are all stock variables.
 While there are earlier contemporary measures of prices and employment, the accuracy is far less than it is today.

 There are many concerns when making comparisons over time.
 One is the problem that these variables may have the same name, but they measure different things.
-GDP is a total product of each year and, for example, in 2023, 1.4 billion smartphones were produced and in 1990 there were none.
+GDP is a total product of each year and, for example, in 2024, 1.2 billion smartphones were produced and in 1990 there were none.
 The typical household spends a large share of its budget on food in the 1930s.
 There was no internet and TVs in those days.
 There was no government agency measuring the GDP before WWII, so those observations have been estimated by historians.

-The data are reported by each president.
+The data are reported for each president.
 A separate observation has been created for those terms in which a Vice President succeeded to the presidency.
 In four cases, this was a result of the President's death; in one case, the President's resignation.3 For example, there is one observation encompassing FDR's first three terms, one for the term in which he died and Truman took over, and one for the term that Truman was elected.
 For the annual data we have set the length of a Presidential term as change in levels from the year the President was elected, to the year of the next election.
 Thus, we have four years of observations.4

 The quarterly data sets the term from the quarter they were elected to the quarter their successor was elected.
 These were the quarters before they were inaugurated.
 And for the monthly labor data, we've used the January observations of the year they took office to the January of the year they left office.5